subsquid/docs/docs/sdk/reference/processors/substrate-batch/field-selection.md

   }
 })
 ```
-Disabling unused fields will improve sync performance, as the disabled fields will not be fetched from Subsquid Network.
+Disabling unused fields will improve sync performance, as the disabled fields will not be fetched from SQD Network.

 ## Data item types and field selectors